-I sign all public code repositories with my GPG key which you can download using the link below.
+I sign all public code repositories with my GPG key below (key id:

 I use a Trezor-T device to perform GPG signing operations.
-Using a specialized hardware device to perform signing operations RATHER THAN a PGP certificate on your localhost helps reduce overall risk.
-I used these instructions to enable support for the Trezor-T on my Linux host.
+Using a specialized hardware device to perform signing operations rather than a PGP certificate on your localhost helps reduce overall risk.
+I used these instructions to enable support for the Trezor-T on my host.